-Brief on Tanzanian Labour Tax & Immigration Laws for companies seeking Human Resource (HR) and Staff Outsourcing Services in Tanzania
+We shine a light on Tanzanian Labour Tax & Immigration Laws, This is to provide first-hand information for companies seeking Human Resource (HR) and Staff Outsourcing Services in Tanzania.

 Tanzania is one of the five Countries making the East African Community.
 At 947,303 square kilometers, it is the largest Country with the highest population in East Africa.
 It borders Kenya to the North, Indian Ocean to the East, Zambia, Malawi and Mozambique to the South and Democratic Republic of Congo, Rwanda and Uganda to the West.
 It has the second largest economy at $23 billion after Kenya’s $36 billion in GDP.